 - How do they create fake content in their decoys?

-It’s great to see a couple of perfectly configured decoys in a proof-of-concept, but how do they create fake content and realistic application layer data for hundreds or thousands of decoys?
+It’s great to see a couple of perfectly configured decoys in a proof-of-concept, but how do different deception technology vendors create fake content and realistic application layer data for hundreds or thousands of decoys?
 If you try to configure these many systems by hand, you’ll either take forever, or will have mediocre deception realism.
 Human’s (especially short-staffed security teams) aren’t good at creating mass fake, believable content, and attackers are great at identifying stuff that’s poorly created.

 - What parts of the kill-chain do they really cover?

 Kill-chain coverage is an often touted feature, but you need to dig a bit deeper to understand what’s really going on.
-A good platform will do everything from recon phase, front-of-firewall decoys (that don’t trigger on every random Internet probe), to fake personas (email address / phone numbers), and fake data.
-Deception is far more than a few network decoys and breadcrumbs, so make sure the platform you select is truly full-stack.
+A good platform will do everything from recon phase, front-of-firewall decoys (that don’t trigger on every random Internet probe), to fake personas (email addresses), and fake data.
+Deception is far more than a few network decoys and breadcrumbs, so make sure the deception technology vendor you select is truly full-stack.

 - How do they deploy deception at scale, such as in multi-geography environments?

 Do you need a large number of appliances to cover different branches, or do you have to modify your network to create GRE tunnels / VPNs?
-Some providers avoid the multi-location problem altogether by claiming endpoint lures are sufficient (they’re not).
+Some deception technology vendors avoid the multi-location problem altogether by claiming endpoint lures are sufficient (they’re not).
 A good platform will allow you to deploy decoy network services in remote locations without any of these hassles.

 - Do they require agents or administrative rights?